pawurb/node-postgres-wiki/Client.md

 <div id="method-end"></div>
 ### end() : _null_

-Immediately sends a termination message to the PostgreSQL server and closes the underlying net.Stream().
+Immediately sends a termination message to the PostgreSQL server and closes the underlying net.Stream().  _note: do not call this on a client when the client is managed by a connection pool_

 <div id="method-query-simple"></div>
 ### query(_string_ text) : _[[Query]]_